brooklyn-data/co/dbt_coding_conventions.md

   - Source models should select from [dbt sources](https://docs.getdbt.com/docs/using-sources), not directly from the source tables themselves.
   - Source models should alias source columns as necessary to conform to our [naming conventions](sql_style_guide.md).
   - Source models should perform data type corrections and simple extractions of nested scalar data.
+  - In source models, timezones should be cast to the timezone of the client.
+Where there are multiple timezones for the client, select the timezone in which most of the reporting stakeholders are based.

 <br>